j2labs/brubeck/README.md

     user_id = self.get_cookie('user_id',
                               secret=self.application.cookie_secret)

-What you do from there is up to you.
+What you do from there is up to you, but you'll probably be loading the user_id from a database or cache to get the rest of the account info.

 # Brubeck.io